 Zak joined Watsi on July 27th, 2015.
-Five years ago, Zak became the 1383rd member to automatically support a new Watsi patient every month.
-Since then, 4,573 more people have become monthly donors!
-Zak's most recent donation traveled 8,500 miles to support Elimlim, a 20-year-old from Kenya, to fun mobility restoring leg surgery.
+Six years ago, Zak joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Zak's most recent donation traveled 8,800 miles to support Meat, a 49-year-old farmer from Cambodia, to fund fracture repair surgery.